xonsh/scipy-2019-tutorial/tutorial.md

 --

-.big[Calling this normally in Python will just return the same object we put in, even if it is not a string!]
+.big[Calling this normally in Python will return the same object we put in, even if it is not a string!]

 ---